 The next day, The All American, Chris Knight himself came to see him.
 Surprisingly fit and handsome for a man his age, he even still had some blonde hair left.
 “William, hey” Chris came to his bedside “Gave me quite a scare old man.
 If you leave it will just be me and Francis left of the old All Stars.
 Please don't do that to me, you know how he is”.
 William gave a snort.
 “Were old news, pal”.
 Leave it to Chris to pull him out of a dark mood.

 William held out a shaking hand and Chris gripped it with his own.
 “Chris”.
 Deeds said dryly.
 He cleared his throat.
 “Chris, I think I need to keep busy.
 I've been rotting away in my dank old rooms for years now.
 Set me up a lab and some cash will ya?”.
 The All American smiled and grasped his old friends shoulder.
 “You got it Bill.
 No problem.
 I am glad to see you taking an interest in anything old chum”.
 William Deeds nodded weakly.
 “Thanks Chris, now git.
 I wanna sleep”.
 Chris did.
 After many empty minutes passed William whispered “I'll make it right Millie, you'll see”.
 Dr. Daedalus slept.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kip J. RabidouWrite a Review